 Is Yawning Contagious?

 Did you ever wonder why you yawn?
-Then, if you are with someone else and yawn, the chances are they will yawn also.
+If you are with someone else who yawns, the chances are they will yawn also.
 Is yawning infectious?
 Really, the answer is yes; it often is very infectious.
 When we see someone yawn or even hear them yawn over the phone, we often yawn also.

 Do you ever yawn when on an airplane to relieve ear discomfort?
 This is a benefit of yawning.
 Contagious yawning may be a way to keep us alert.

 Essentially we are all the same when it comes to instinctive behaviors and yawning is one of those behaviors.
 Scientists really do not know very much about yawning, except that it is an involuntary action.
 Robert Provine, a developmental neuroscientist at the University of Maryland has proven that 11 week old fetuses yawn, so it is a normal human reflex and age is not a cause of yawning.

 Why Do We Yawn?

 Physical Effects of Yawning

 From a physical standpoint, yawning causes us to open our mouths wide and take in a deep breath.
 Other parts of the body are also involved in the yawn.
 The jaw drops open to allow more air to enter into the lungs, the abdominal muscles flex pushing the diaphragm down.

 The diaphragm is a large dome-shaped skeletal muscle extending across the bottom of the rib cage, which actually separates the thoracic cavity with the abdominal cavity and is moving with each breath.Your heart rate may rise by 30 percent during yawning.
 It is also a way to stretch the muscles.
 Did you know that yawning can also be a sign of sexual arousal?